-- Purpose functions am_getnext, am_endscan, and am_rescan - Accessor functions mi_scan_quals(), mi_tab_niorows(), and mi_tab_setnextrow() in Chapter 5, "Descriptor Function Reference" - The am_keyscan purpose flag in "Purpose Options" on page 6-11 - DataBlade API function mi_row_create() in the IBM Informix DataBlade API Programmer's Guide - "Executing Qualification Functions" on page 3-35 and "Using FastPath" on page 3-27 - "Optimizing Queries" on page 2-8 am_insert mi_int am_ins eger ert(MI_AM_TABLE_DESC tableDesc, MI_ROW row, mi_integer rid)MI_AM_ROWID_DESC ridDesc) tableDesc points to the tableindex descriptor. row points to a row structure in shared memory that contains the values for the access method to insert. rid points to the row identifier of the new row. ridDesc points to the row-ID descriptor, which contains the row identifier and fragment identifier for the new row that corresponds to the new index entry.
+- Purpose functions am_getnext, am_endscan, and am_rescan - Accessor functions mi_scan_quals(), mi_tab_niorows(), and mi_tab_setnextrow() in Chapter 5, "Descriptor Function Reference," on page 5-1 - The am_keyscan purpose flag in "Purpose Options" on page 6-7 - DataBlade API function mi_row_create() in the IBM Informix: DataBlade API Programmer's Guide - "Executing Qualification Functions" on page 3-29 and "Using FastPath" on page 3-22 - "Optimizing Queries" on page 2-5 am_insert mi_integer am_insert(MI_AM_TABLE_DESC tableDesc, MI_ROW row, MI_AM_ROWID_DESC ridDesc) tableDesc points to the index descriptor. row points to a row structure in shared memory that contains the values for the access method to insert. ridDesc points to the row-ID descriptor, which contains the row identifier and fragment identifier for the new row that corresponds to the new index entry.